ArenKDesai/Aren-s-Notes/Survey of Botany/Plant Cells.md

 ### Cell Cycle Checkpoints
 The cell cycle can be halted at each checkpoint.
 The first is at the G1/S checkpoint, which checks whether the cell is too small, doesn't have enough energy, is on a different path, etc.
 The second checkpoint is at the G2/M phase, which checks for DNA replication errors.
+Mitosis will not proceed if chromosomes are not alig